-- For non-domestic consumers with provisions allowing reduced supply under drought conditions, the amount supplied shall be reduced by the water saving percent from normal use. - For domestic consumers the water tariff structure will be adjusted for a lower consumption quantity. - For agreements without these provisions, the Technical Committee may adopt drought pricing or other methods to reduce water consumption outside Windhoek or the Windhoek water supply network, as necessary to provide an adequate supply of water of Windhoek.
+- For non-domestic consumers with provisions allowing reduced supply under drought conditions, the amount supplied shall be reduced by the water saving percent from normal use. - For domestic consumers the water tariff structure will be adjusted for a lower consumption quantity. - For agreements without these provisions, the Technical Committee may adopt drought pricing or other methods to reduce water consumption as necessary to provide an adequate water supply to the people of Windhoek.